LoopKit/loopdocs/docs/loop-3/onboarding.md

 ## Experienced Loopers

-!!! warning "Medtronic Users"
+!!! danger "Insulin Type"
+    Insulin Type is in Pump Settings (not therapy settings) and will NOT be imported.

     After you finish onboarding, you must select Insulin Type on your pump settings screen.
-Without an insulin type, closed loop will not work.
+Without an insulin type, closed loop might not work or a different insulin type might be selected.

 The first time you build Loop 3 on a device, you will need to go through the onboarding process too.